digiaiiris/tuntilukkarihelp/README.md

    - `Submitting after other operations have completed` the user has changed work entries and their saving is in progress; submit will happen after saving has finished
    - `All entries have been submitted` today's work entries have been submitted for approval
    - `Unsubmitted entries from this week` when opening up the application there have been unsubmitted work entries either from today or other days of the week; the user can submit them manually
 2. You can submit all the work entries.
-Note that this submit also work entries of all other days of this week.
+Note that this submits also work entries of all other days of this week.

 # Calendar Event Notations to Enable Automatic Suggestions